vatsalmpatel/Modern-Data-Pipeline/README.md

         grant all on database dbt_db to role dbt_role;
         ```

-    6. Finall create a schema in our database `dbt_db` using the role that we just created:
+    6. Finally create a schema in our database `dbt_db` using the role that we just created:

         ```sh
         use role dbt_role;